patrickmarabeas/ng-FitText.js/README.md

 	<h1 data-fittext=".315" data-fittext-min="12" data-fittext-max="50">ng-FitText</h1>

 The element needs to either be a block element or an inline-block element with a width specified (% or px).

+### Debounce

+Debouce (limiting the rate at which FitText will be called on window resize) is available.
+You can pass initialization parameters to the ngFitText constructor to achieve this:

+	myApp.config( function( fitTextConfigProvider ) {
+		fitTextConfigProvider.config = {
+			debounce: true, //default is false
+			delay: 1000 //default is 250
+		};

+		// OR

+		fitTextConfigProvider.config.debounce = true;
+		fitTextConfigProvider.config.delay = 1000;
+	});